Please ensure Javascript is enabled for purposes of website accessibility

 4. Shrine Ridge Trail

 Shrine Ridge Trail off Vail Pass is a gradual, short hike through lush pine meadows and two small ponds that take you to the top of Shrine Mountain.
-A must-see around mid to late summer, this trail pops with incredible fields of wildflowers, with yellow, pink, and purple blooms of alpine varieties.
-Plus, you’ll be rewarded with incredible 360-degree views of Copper Mountain, Mount of the Holy Cross, the Gore Range, and Vail’s Back Bowls.
-NOTE: This trail starts at 11,000 feet, so be prepared for cooler temperatures and changing weather.
+A must-see around mid to late summer, this trail pops with incredible fields of wildflowers in a kaleidoscope of hues.
+Plus, you’ll be rewarded with incredible 360-degree views of Copper Mountain, Mount of the Holy Cross, the Gore Range and Vail’s Back Bowls.
+Pro Tip: This trail starts at 11,000 feet, so be prepared for cooler temperatures and changing weather.

 🚗 Parking is limited at this trailhead.